-As soon as an Observer is allocated, Associates will be taken out in their own vehicle for 5 observed runs, free of charge, each of one and a half hours approximate duration, normally once a week.
+As soon as an Observer is allocated, Associates will be taken out in their own vehicle for 5 observed runs/rides, free of charge, each of one and a half hours approximate duration, normally once a week.
 These will be over various routes through town and country, including single-track roads and dual carriageways.
 During the runs, manoeuvres such as reversing round corners, turning in the road, and parallel parking, will be carried out.
-The purpose of the observed runs is to allow the Associate to develop the practical skills needed to become an advanced driver.
-Any queries or relevant points will be discussed during stops on the route, and you will be given a progress report on your driving at the end of each run.
+The purpose of the observed runs/rides is to allow the Associate to develop the practical skills needed to become an advanced driver/rider.
+Any queries or relevant points will be discussed during stops on the route, and you will be given a progress report on your driving/riding at the end of each run/ride.

-Between observed runs, the Associate must carry out in-car practice - a minimum of 2 hours practice per week is recommended.
-Associates will be encouraged to keep a log book of their runs.
+Between observed runs/rides, the Associate must carry out in-car/on-bike practice - a minimum of 2 hours practice per week is recommended.
+Associates will be required to bring their log book for each of their runs/rides.

-If the Associate is considered ready for the test, the IAM in London are then notified, and the Associate will then be contacted by an examiner to arrange a suitable date.
-Further observed runs may be taken until the test date.
+If the Associate is considered ready for the test, IAM RoadSmart in Welwyn Garden City are then notified, and the Associate will then be contacted by an examiner to arrange a suitable date.
+Further observed runs/rides may be taken until the test date.

 The examiners are serving or retired police officers who hold the Advanced Police Driving Certificate, Class 1 or Class 2.